robfpga/linked_list_queue/README.md

 necessary at the output of the link-state RAM to its input.
 This cannot be realized while maintaining a competitive clock frequency.

-There are no limitations PUSH operations nor operations to varying contexts.
+There are no limitations on PUSH operations nor operations to varying contexts.

 ## Error handling